avansinformatica/I1.1-Programmeren-Lesmateriaal/subjects/gui-extra/index.md

 ## Other basic components

-Last week we have seen some basic JavaFX controls such as `Button`, `Label` and `TextField`.
+In other chapters we have seen some basic JavaFX controls such as `Button`, `Label` and `TextField`.
 There are many more basic UI controls.
 In this chapter we will explain a few of them.

 ### RadioButtons